[2.5] Sovyn's Lazy Pally - Tanky Templar with Max Block

 Add Blood Magic support if reserving 100% of mana with three auras/buffs.
 If not reserving 100% of mana, linking Blood Magic here is optional but if you are using mana on your primary attack skill this will help to ensure that you have some mana available if you tend to use the movement skill extensively without monsters nearby.

-Linking Fortify here is optional but highly recommended as this will free up a socket on your primary attack skill.
-If you choose to use Fortify on your movement skill you must be certain to target a monster specifically with the movement attack in order to Fortify as needed.
+Linking Fortify here is optional but highly recommended as this will free up a socket on your primary attack skill so that you can use a damage support gem instead.

 Mana Leech support allows you to regain a small amount of mana if you intentionally try to target monsters with your movement skill.
 In conjunction with the Blood Magic support here it allows regaining some mana for your primary attack skill to consume.